Atlas: Role Bias

 Symptoms

-The reader has received conflicting diagnoses from capable people.
+The reader has received plausible diagnoses from capable people, and they cannot all be the whole answer.

 Misunderstandings